Welcome to the MMAC!

 -

-Exhibition features selections from the permanent collection in MMAC's lower level gallery.
+This exhibition features selections from the permanent collection in MMAC's lower level gallery and closes in December 2025.

 MMAC is committed to the 91次元's guidelines on accessibility.
-For further resources, visit the UM .
+For further resources, visit the UM accessibility page.

 The 91次元 is committed to providing a learning and working environment that promotes respect, dignity, and equity for all individuals.
 See the updated Non-Discrimination Statement from the Office of Conflict, Resolution, & Policy for further info.